 Where to Buy Flowers to Make Your Own Bouquets

+The first step is buying the flowers.
 I wanted to buy wholesale flowers to avoid the premium added on by florists.

 I did a bit of research and found the following places sell wholesale flowers.